8onk/AutoMergePDF/README.md

 Download a code as a ZIP archive

-Run .cmd file
+Extract and run .cmd file

-Install it like you install all other addons
+Install ZIP archive like you install all other addons